2023 Crack Seal Improvements IP 23-08

-During the week of May 22nd, the Contractor began work on the project.
-Multiple crews have been in town, and to date have finished area A, and completed portions of areas B & D. Work will continue next week following the Memorial Day holiday.
+During the week of May 22, the Contractor began work on the project.
+Multiple crews have been in town and, to date, have finished area A and portions of B & D. Work will continue following the Memorial Day holiday.

 Updated May 12, 2023

 On May 5, 2023, the City held a pre-construction meeting with Northwest Asphalt and Maintenance, the Contractor constructing the improvements.
-The purpose of the pre-construction meeting is to review the Contractor’s proposed construction schedule, to share contact information, to review the status of permits, and discuss relevant construction related procedures, processes, and requirements.
+The purpose of the pre-construction meeting is to review the Contractor’s proposed construction schedule, to share contact information, to review the status of permits, and to discuss relevant construction-related procedures, processes, and requirements.

-The Contractor is proposing to begin work the week of May 22nd and will likely have multiple crews working in town at the same time.
-They are generally proposing to begin work on the west side of the City and work towards the east.
-No Parking signs will be posted 24-hours in advance of the work, cars in the posted no parking areas are subject to being towed at the owner’s expense.
+The Contractor is proposing to begin work the week of May 22 and will likely have multiple crews working in town simultaneously.
+They are generally proposing to start work on the city's west side and work towards the east.
+No Parking signs will be posted 24 hours in advance of the work.
+Cars in the posted "no parking" areas are subject to being towed at the owner’s expense.

 Updated May 5, 2023

 On April 11, 2023, the Ramsey City Council awarded the construction contract for this pavement maintenance project to Northwest Asphalt & Maintenance of Thief River Falls, Minnesota in the amount of $176,279.90.
 City Staff has scheduled a pre-construction meeting with the Contractor for May 8, during which time the Contractor’s proposed schedule, methods of construction and plans for traffic control will be discussed.
 It’s anticipated that the project to begin in late May.